mmdelaney/DATA-310/Prj1.md

 ### Best/Worst Deals

 With these models, the "best deals" are for houses whose listed price falls below the model-predicted prices.
 Therefore, the best deals are those that fall in the upper-left quadrants of the graphs above.
 The "worst deals" are the houses whose listed price is higher than the model-predicted price.
 These houses are in the lower-right quadrant of the graphs.
+Below, I've listed the 10 best and worst deals based on my more accurate model that includes zipcodes as inputs.

 Best Deals: